 In the 157th year of the publication of Darwin’s groundbreaking work “On the Origin of Species”, EvoKE hosted a European meeting to promote “EVOlutionary Knowledge for Everyone” from February 6th to 8th, 2017 in Porto, Portugal.

-The three-day conference was structured around five plenary talks and several break-out sessions where participants exchanged ideas on all aspect of evolutionary research, education, and outreach and actively worked together to further activities in all theses areas.
+The three-day conference was structured around five plenary talks and several break-out sessions where participants exchanged ideas on all aspect of evolutionary research, education, and outreach and actively worked together to further activities in all these areas.
+Download the eBook from the conference!

 On the first day, participants discussed the following topics in two of the following break-out session topics: